vishalmanchanda/p2p/README.md

 - `GET /api/generate/jdl-to-json/{name}` - Get a previously generated JSON Server db.json file

 The generated JSON Server files can be used with [JSON Server](https://github.com/typicode/json-server) to create a mock API for your application.

+### Prototype with JSON Server Integration

+The API provides endpoints to generate complete prototypes with JSON Server integration:

+- `POST /api/generate/prototype-json-server` - Generate a prototype with JSON Server integration from JDL content
+- `POST /api/generate/prototype-json-server/from-jdl-file/{jdlName}` - Generate a prototype with JSON Server integration from an existing JDL file
+- `POST /api/generate/prototype-json-server/from-requirements` - Generate a prototype with JSON Server integration from requirements
+- `POST /api/generate/prototype-json-server/start/{name}` - Start JSON Server for a previously generated prototype
+- `GET /api/generate/prototype-json-server/{name}` - Get information about a previously generated prototype

+The generated prototypes include:
+- A complete HTML/CSS/JS frontend in the `static` directory
+- A `db.json` file with mock data for JSON Server
+- A `data.jdl` file with the JDL entity definitions
+- A `start-server.sh` script to easily start the JSON Server

+To run the prototype:
+1. Navigate to the prototype directory: `cd public/your-prototype-name`
+2. Run the start script: `./start-server.sh`
+3. Or manually start JSON Server: `npx json-server db.json -p 3001 -s static`
+4. Open your browser to `http://localhost:3001`

 ## API Endpoints